izivkov/GShockTimeServer/README.md

 git clone https://github.com/izivkov/gshock-server-dist.git
 ```

 This will create a directory `gshock-server-dist` containing a number of shell scripts needed to set up the server.
+Note that running the scripts takes relativey long time.
+In the Pi 3/4, typically half an hour.
+On the Pi Zero, let it run overnight ;-).

-They are described below:
+The scripts are described below:

 ### setup.sh